thingsboard/thingsboard.github.io/_careers/ui-ux-designer.md

 ### Requirements:
 2+ years experience with UI/UX design, understanding of the methodologies and processes (portfolio proving this experience);

+Experience with design of the data visualization tools: charts, maps, infographic;

 Understanding of composition, layout, grid, typography, color and how these elements influence a design;

 Understanding the phases of human-centered design, user interface design and development, and contemporary user interface design conventions;